SysKitTeam/docs-point/governance-and-automation/automated-workflows/orphaned-resources-admin.md

 ---
-description: This article explains how to set up the Orphaned Resources policy for Automated Workflows in Syskit Point.
+description: This article explains how to set up the Orphaned Workspaces policy for Automated Workflows in Syskit Point.
 ---

 # Orphaned Workspaces